hermansb/SentimentAnalysis/readme.md

 You can do lots of cool things when you develop apps on the cloud.
 We've created this short workshop to let you try working with an app on the cloud.

-## Try out a running version of the app
-You can <a href="http://simplesentimentanalysis.mybluemix.net/" target="_blank">play with an instance of the application</a> running on Bluemix.
-You can analyze the sentiment of any topic you're interested in such as your favorite celebrity, TV show, movie, or a topic in the news.

-Technical explanation: The application takes a keyword or hashtag, connects to Twitter to get a stream of matching tweets, and runs those tweets through a sentiment-analysis module to produce a sentiment score.

 ## Create your own version of the app

 1. Deploy this application to Bluemix by clicking the **Deploy to Bluemix** button <a href="https://bluemix.net/deploy?repository=https://github.com/hermansb/SentimentAnalysis.git" target="_blank"><img src="http://bluemix.net/deploy/button.png" alt="Bluemix button" /></a>.